12 Tools for Regulating Your Emotions

 5. Stop Avoiding

-Often we are overwhelmed because we are avoiding facing a core issue.
-Being overwhelmed is “safer” than facing our fears.
-What might you be avoiding?
-Face whatever it is you know needs to be addressed because it’s the next right thing to do.
+Often we’re overwhelmed because we are avoiding facing a core issue.
+Being overwhelmed is “safer” than facing a fear.
+Face whatever it is you know needs to be addressed.
 Be assertive, vulnerable, and let go of the outcome.

 6. Get Physically Active

-Exercise helps prevent “brain lock” and engages your pre-frontal cortex once “brain lock” has set in.
+Exercise helps prevent “brain lock” by engaging your pre-frontal cortex once “brain lock” has set in.
 A walk for 10 minutes, might be all you need.

 7. Listen

-Listening to an audiobook, podcast, or music can do the trick.
-Be careful to choose uplifting content, not content that fuels negative emotions.
+Listening to an audiobook, podcast, or music can help.
+Choose uplifting content, not content that fuels your fears and negative emotions.

 8. How To Videos